shaunpersad/react-commentbox/README.md

     disabledComponent: React.Component, // what to show when the user isn't logged in or there's no author info to use
     normalizeComment: (comment) => { // turns your comment object into an object the component expects return {
-            id,
-            flagged,
-            bodyDisplay,
-            userNameDisplay,
-            timestampDisplay,
-            belongsToAuthor,
-            parentCommentId
+            id, // a unique id for this comment. used as the "key" prop flagged, // is this comment flagged for moderation? bodyDisplay, // a string or component to be displayed as the comment body userNameDisplay, // a string or component to be displayed as the user name timestampDisplay, // a string or component to be displayed as the timestamp belongsToAuthor, // does this comment belong to the currently logged in author? parentCommentId // if this comment is a reply to another comment, set it's id here
         };
     },
-    getComments: () => new Promise(), // replace with a function call that fetches comments
+    getComments: () => new Promise(), // replace with a function call that fetches comments in oldest to newest order
     comment: (body) => new Promise(), // replace with a function call that creates a comment
     reply: (body, commentId) => new Promise(), // replace with a function call that creates a reply to a comment
     flag: (commentId) => new Promise() // replace with a function call to flag a comment